Synival/qscript/README.md

 ## Mission:

+*"To create a persistent state multi-object space with dynamic object instantiation, arbitrary code injection, and interactive variables."*

 1. Instantiate any number of objects with relationships to each other in a consistent but dynamically modifiable state.
 2. Allow interaction between object space and programming space using C.